Skip to main content

 • Each CTE ends with a semicolon ;.

-• CTEs are evaluated in order, from top to bottom.
+• CTEs are evaluated in order, from top to bottom, and can reference earlier CTEs.

 • The final query (after all CTE definitions) produces the result.